mireu-san/project-library/README.md

 To avoid preventable delay in work, this time I would invest half of its time to do search and plan.

+# Exception

+- used react-context instead of Recoil.

 # Goal

 - make a gothic like library design, calm and silent.